alexandersvozil/DynamicKCenterClustering/README.md

 The dynamic k-center problem asks for k center points which minimize the maximum distance to the current set of points in a given metric space under the insertion and deletion of points.
-The code presented in this GitHub repository is based on the paper:
+The following paper is the basis for the code:
 #### Fully Dynamic k-Center Clustering in Low Dimensional Metrics - Gramoz Goranci, Monika Henzinger, Dariusz Leniowski, Christian Schulz and Alexander Svozil
 Link: `https://epubs.siam.org/doi/abs/10.1137/1.9781611976472.11`